-It’s normal to feel stressed, scared, or worried about COVID-19, especially if you smoke or have breathing problems.
-This information answers some frequently asked questions (FAQs) about how COVID-19 may affect you, your health, and your cancer care if you smoke cigarettes, cigars, or use an electronic smoking device (such as an e-cigarette, vape pen, or Juul®).
+This information answers common questions about how COVID-19 may affect you, your health, and your cancer care if you smoke.
+This includes smoking cigarettes, cigars, or electronic smoking devices, such as an e-cigarette, vape pen, or Juul®.

 About smoking and your cancer care

 Smoking during cancer treatment can keep chemotherapy, radiation, and surgery treatments from working as well as they should.
-Quitting smoking comes with many benefits, including:
+Benefits of quitting smoking include:

-• Helping your cancer treatments work as well as possible.
+- Cancer treatments working as well as possible.

-• Improving your sleep and helping you feel less tired and have more energy.
+- Better sleep and feeling less tired and having more energy.

-• Helping you feel less stressed and have a better quality of life.
+- Feeling less stressed and having a better quality of life.

 FAQs about smoking and COVID-19

-Does smoking increase my risk of getting COVID-19 and make the symptoms of COVID-19 worse?
+Does smoking increase my risk of getting COVID-19 and making the symptoms of COVID-19 worse?

-Quitting smoking or smoking less will help you breathe better and better manage your symptoms if you get sick with COVID-19.
+Quitting smoking or smoking less will help you breathe better.
+It will also help you better manage your symptoms if you get sick with COVID-19.

 If I get COVID-19, I don’t want to make my symptoms worse.
 Is it safer to use an electronic smoking device (such as an e-cigarette, vape pen, or Juul) than to smoke cigarettes?